momin-Imran/java-fx-fullstack-weather-app/README.md

 ## **Description**

-This is not your traditional weather app—it's a modern, visually appealing application built using **JavaFX**.
+This is not your traditional weather app, or even the typical console-based Java app—it's a modern, visually appealing application built using **JavaFX**.
 With seamless animations, custom CSS classes, and a smooth user interface, this weather app offers an engaging and user-friendly experience.
 The app integrates with **OpenWeather’s API** to fetch real-time weather data for various geographic locations.

 ## **Features**